Living off grid is a growing trend and now technology is ready to allow medium-sized cannabis grows to come with you.

 Another potential problem is insurance.
 If you have no heat or water, then insurance companies can refuse to insure your home or even your property.
 On the other hand, if you are able to get home insurance, it is often more expensive when living off grid.
 This is because these properties tend to be further away from fire and rescue, and have limited access to water.

-The good news is that if you are not using a mortgage, you may be able to take your chances and get building.
+The good news is that if you are not using a mortgage, you may be able to take your chances and get building right away.
 Home insurance is only an absolute if you carry a mortgage.

 Finally, while it’s not a concern for many who embrace the off grid lifestyle, some still need access to Internet for work or schooling.
 And that absolutely requires a legal address.